steven-murray/hankel/paper/paper.md

 Another example that arises in both geophysical and astrophysical contexts is in regards to vortices.
-The radially-symmetric vortical solution to Laplace's equation in two, three or even higher dimensions can be performed quickly and accurately via the Hankel transform.
+The radially-symmetric vortical solution to Laplace's equation in two, three or even higher dimensions can be performed quickly and accurately via the Hankel transform [@carton2001hydrodynamical].

 Conceptually, computation of such problems using the Hankel transform, in contrast to the Fourier transform, has the advantage of reducing the problem's